 ARTICLE IX.
 INSURANCE

 With the written consent of at least 65% of the active volunteer firefighters voting thereon and 65% of the retired volunteer firefighters voting thereon, the Pension Board is authorized to insure active volunteer firefighters under the following insurance policies: (1) individual, group, or blanket life, endowment, or annuity insurance; (2) variable annuity insurance; or (3) disability or liability insurance.
-The Pension Board of Trustees may pay the premiums on these policies from the Fund, as long as such expenditure does not impair the Pension Fund's ability to pay annuities, monthly benefits, and awards.
+The Pension Board of Trustees may pay the premiums on these policies from the Fund, if such expenditure does not impair the Pension Fund's ability to pay annuities, monthly benefits, and awards.
 The Pension Board of Trustees shall be the beneficiary of any such insurance policies, and the proceeds of any such policies shall be paid to the Pension Board as an addition to the Fund.

 In lieu of purchasing such insurance, the Pension Board may provide to the active volunteer firefighters the option of having the survivor benefits described in § 31-30-1128, C.R.S. if 65% of the active and retired volunteer firefighters consent in writing and an actuarial review by an independent actuary indicates the option is actuarially sound and will not impair the ability to pay the annuities to a beneficiary or to pay pensions from the Fund.
-The Pension Board shall comply with § 31-30-1128, C.R.S., if such option is provided.
+The Pension Board shall comply with § 31-30-1128, C.R.S., if such an option is provided.

 ARTICLE X. SEVERABILITY